FlorSanders/FlorSandersBe/content/posts/solidiot/index.md

 cover: "./solidiot-bg.jpg"
 ---

-import internshipReport from "./internship-report.pdf"

-import thesisReport from "./thesis-report.pdf"

 In 2020, during my bachelor thesis at Ghent University and subsequent internship at Digipolis Ghent (now District09), I had the pleasure of collaborating on a set of projects that explore the use of Solid Pods for storage of Internet of Things sensor data.
 While working on these projects was very interesting and rewarding, I felt like something was still missing.
 In the technical reports, it is thoroughly described what we did and how we achieved this.
 However, in this article I want to place the work in its context, explain why I believe it matters, and hopefully spark your interest in the topic at hand.

 ## What is Solid?